 The iPhone camera does not come with a manual shutter speed option like aperture does.
 However, the shutter speed and ISO can be slightly adjusted to change the exposure of a photo.
 Here’s how:

 - Tap the screen to set focus, and a vertical yellow line with a yellow sun icon on the right of the focus box will appear.

 - Swipe the sun icon up to increase the exposure, or swipe it down to decrease the exposure.
 The image on the screen will either lighten or darken immediately.
 Tapping elsewhere on the screen will reset the exposure to automatic values.
 The camera will apply a suitable shutter speed and ISO setting to get the exposure you want.

 Download third-party apps to adjust an iPhone camera’s shutter speed and control the values of aperture and ISO.
 These apps offer semi-automatic modes for beginners.
 For example, set the shutter speed manually, and the app will adjust the ISO accordingly to achieve the correct exposure.

 Or, set the ISO manually, and the app adjusts the shutter speed accordingly.
 There’s also a full manual mode to modify both parameters, to truly experiment with shutter speed, aperture, and ISO.

-Practice often makes perfect.
-With experimentation, in no time at all, you’ll be taking photos you never imagined you’d be able to but always wanted to.
+From fast shutter speed to long exposure, like any new photography style, practice often makes perfect With experimentation, in no time at all, you’ll be taking photos you never imagined you’d be able to but always wanted to.
 Also, do those amazing photos some justice by preventing them from being lost amongst all the rest.

-Feature your best in a high-quality photobook, calendar, or card.
+Feature your best in a high-quality canvas, photo book, calendar, or card.
 Motif makes it easy to display your photography talents.